 In addition, trailers are categorized by

-- Gross weights (the trailer weight plus the weight it can carry) under
+• Gross weights (the trailer weight plus the weight it can carry) 4,000 lbs. or less

 Determine the Type of Trailer You Have

 Start by looking on the trailer tongue.
 This is where you are most likely to find the manufacturer’s name, which confirms you have a manufactured trailer.
-If you do not know whether the trailer is manufactured or homemade, it must be inspected by an auto theft law enforcement officer.
-To find the nearest inspection location with an auto theft law enforcement officer, contact your local county tax assessor-collector office or TxDMV Regional Service Center.
+If you do not know whether the trailer is manufactured or assembled, it must be inspected by an auto theft law enforcement officer.
+Authorized inspectors can be found by contacting a local law enforcement agency, an MVCPA grantee organization or by contacting a TxDMV Regional Service Center.

 If your manufactured trailer's gross weight exceeds 4,000 lbs., it must be titled.
 Submit the following documents to your county tax assessor-collector office: